affinda/affinda-python/docs/models.md

 duplicate of an existing document, no credits will be consumed.
 If "false", will parse the document normally whether its a duplicate or not.
 If not provided, will fallback to the workspace settings.
+- `document_types`: Document types to associate with this workspace.
 - `whitelist_ingest_addresses`: If specified, only emails from these addresses will be ingested for parsing.
 Wild cards are allowed, e.g. "*@eyefind.info".
 - `document_splitter`: Uniquely identify a document splitter.